polleverywhere/quebert/README.md

     # ... time passes, you wait as greeter snores obnoxiously ...
     # => "Oh!
 Hi Brad!
 Good morning."

-What if the method takes a long time to run and you want to queue it? async_send it!
+What if the method takes a long time to run and you want to queue it? async.send it!

-    walmart_greeter.async_send(:sleep_and_greet, "morning")
+    walmart_greeter.async.sleep_and_greet("morning")
     # ... do some shopping and come back later when the dude wakes up

 Quebert figures out how to *serialize the class, throw it on a worker queue, re-instantiate it on the other side, and finish up the work.